top of page

 Van Meer

 A two-room brick school was completed in 1921.
+Grades 1-8 were taught.
 After the 1951-52 year all of the Van Meer and Melstrand students were bused to Shingleton.
-The Shingleton School opened in 1923, with 2 teachers in two-rooms teaching 8 grades.
+The new Shingleton School opened in 1923, with 2 teachers in two-rooms teaching 8 grades.
+This new school replaced a log cabin school at the end of town.
+In 1933 the 7th and 8th graders were bused to Munising.
 One teacher then taught the remaining 6 grades.
-Those grades were divided into two sections, with that lasting until 1952 when grades 5th and 6th were also transferred to Munising.
+Then those grades were divided into two sections, with that arrangement lasting until 1952 when grades 5th and 6th were also transferred to Munising.
 Annexed in 1961.
 School was closed and the building was sold to the Shingleton Recreation Club

 Alger